BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    (https://scanpy.readthedocs.io/en/stable/api/generated/scanpy.pp.combat.html).

    .. important::
-      Batch correction can only be un-done by reloading the experiment.
+      If a batch correction step is performed BEFORE any scaling of the data, then it can only be un-done by reloading the experiment.
+However, if a batch correction step is performed after scaling the data, then a second scaling of the data (including unscaling) will discard that batch correction.

 ..